-High, mitigated to Low: Diarrheal diseases are expected to temporarily incapacitate a very high percentage of personnel (potentially over 50% per month) within days if local food, water, or ice is consumed.
-Field conditions (including lack of hand washing and primitive sanitation) may facilitate person-to-person spread and epidemics.
-Typically mild disease treated in outpatient setting; recovery and return to duty in less than 72 hours with appropriate therapy.
-A small proportion of infections may require greater than 72 hours limited duty, or hospitalization.
+High, mitigated to Low: Diarrheal diseases were expected to temporarily incapacitate a very high percentage of personnel (potentially over 50% per month) within days if local food, water, or ice was consumed.
+Field conditions (including lack of hand washing and primitive sanitation) may have facilitated person-to-person spread and epidemics.
+Typically mild disease was treated in outpatient setting; recovery and return to duty in less than 72 hours with appropriate therapy.
+A small proportion of infections may have required greater than 72 hours limited duty, or hospitalization.